J-J-E/webgisdr_rotation/README.md

 # Backup Rotation Script

-The Backup Rotation Script is a Python script designed to manage and rotate backups based on specified retention parameters.
+The backup rotation script is designed to manage and rotate ArcGIS WebGIS Disaster Recovery backups based on specified retention parameters.
 It helps you maintain a manageable number of backups while ensuring that you retain backups according to your desired schedule.

 ## Features

 - Rotates backups based on daily, weekly, monthly, and yearly retention policies.
 - Supports dry run mode to simulate backup rotation without actually deleting files.
-- Provides detailed output about files to keep and files to delete.
+Dry Run Provides detailed output about files to keep and files to delete.

 ## Requirements